top of page

 08/2024

-In a study to evaluate the performance of existing bridges, Ayman Elfouly with Applied Science International, LLC, and I worked on a case study of a multi-bay simply supported bridge.
+In the context of a study aimed at evaluating the performance of existing bridges, Ayman Elfouly of Applied Science International, LLC, and I carried out a case study of a multi-bay simply supported bridge.

 The analysis results showed insufficient bearing length for the bridge supports leading to the sliding of the bridge from the bearing pad and hence the total collapse of the bridge.